 Orange Jelly Fungus

 Dacrymyces palmatus, also known as Orange Jelly Fungi, is a common jelly fungus from the Dacrymycetaceae family.
-It is usually found on the dead wood, usually recently fallen branches and on fallen trees, it also can be found growing on dying standing trees.
-The gelatinous, orange fruiting body of the fungus, which can grow up to more than 7 cm diameter, has a lobed surface that is slimy to the touch when wet.
-It grows on conifer bark, and is more common in the fall rainy season.
+It is usually found on the deadwood, usually recently fallen branches and on fallen trees, it also can be found growing on dying standing trees.
+The gelatinous, orange fruiting body of the fungus, which can grow up to more than 7 cm in diameter, has a lobed surface that is slimy to the touch when wet.
+It grows on conifer bark and is more common in the fall rainy season.
 Read More….

 Phaeolus Schweinitzii Mushroom

 Walking in the Salmon River Estuary on Vancouver Island, l noticed a more than average amount of Phaeolus Schweinitzii Mushrooms.
 These are your classic butt rot fungus, they attack trees through their roots.
 This fungus causes the roots, butt, and about the first 3 to 6 meters of the heartwood to decay.
 This weakens the root system severely and quite often will cause the tree to blow over during the winter storms.
 Trees that stay standing are downgraded to less valuable lumber when logged.
 Read More….

 Probably our most commonly encountered species, the Red Belted Polypore, can be found growing on most species of western conifers.
 In North America, they attack not just softwood forests but will be found in most hardwood forests as well, they grow on over 100 different types of dead trees. it will also occasionally attack living trees.
 The red-belted polypore plays a big role in the recycling of the forest’s dead and dying trees and returns the woody fiber back to enrich the soil.
 Read More….